laplacian-core/project.project-types/README.md

 <!-- @head-content@ -->
 # laplacian/project.project-types

-The basic project types used in the Laplacian project.
+The model data that defines the content of each project type.

 *Read this in other languages*: [[日本語](README_ja.md)] [[简体中文](README_zh.md)]